Ingredients (Serves 5 – 6)

 Method

-1. Coarsely grind ginger, garlic and green chilies in the small jar of a mixie.
+2. Coarsely grind ginger, garlic and green chilies in the small jar of a blender.

-2. Heat 3 tbsp oil + 1 tbsp ghee in a heavy-bottomed vessel.
-Add sliced onion, 1 pinch of salt and stir for a few minutes.
+3. Heat 3 tbsp oil + 2 tbsp ghee in a heavy-bottomed vessel.
+Add sliced onion, 1 pinch of salt and stir till onion turns translucent.
 Next add ground ginger-garlic-green chilly mixture.
-Saute for 8 – 10 minutes until their raw smell is gone and then add turmeric powder, tomatoes and yoghurt.
-Saute for a few minutes and then add the biriyani masala powder.
+Saute for 8 – 10 minutes until their raw smell is gone and onion turns light golden.
+Add turmeric powder and cook for a minute.
+Next add tomatoes and cook for a few minutes.
+Next add yoghurt.
+Cook for a few minutes and then add the biriyani masala powder.
 Mix well.
-Add salt, to taste.
-Next add the mutton pieces and mix well.
-Cover and cook stirring occasionally until 3/4 th done or for about 45 minutes (you can use a pressure cooker if the mutton is not tender).
+Next add the cooked mutton pieces and mix well.
+Taste-check for salt.
+Cover and cook stirring occasionally for about 15 – 20 minutes till gravy turns thick.
 Open the lid and add chopped mint and cilantro.
 Mix well.
-Cover and cook until the mutton pieces are done and gravy is thick.
-Switch off the flame and set aside.
+Switch off the flame and set aside until the rice is ready.

-4. To layer – In a heavy-bottomed vessel, spread the cooked mutton masala at the bottom.
-Top it with cooked ghee rice.
+4. To layer – In a heavy-bottomed vessel, spread ghee followed by the cooked mutton masala.
+Top it with hot cooked ghee rice.
 Sprinkle fried onion, cashews, raisins, chopped mint, cilantro, few drops of rose water, melted ghee and saffron milk.
 Cover tightly with an aluminium foil.
 Bake at 400 F for 15 – 20 minutes.
 OR Heat a large tawa at medium heat.
 Once hot, bring down the heat to low.
 Place the biriyani pot on top of the tawa and cook for 10 – 15 minutes.
 Switch off.
 Let it rest unopened for 15 – 20 minutes in the biriyani pot.
 Serve hot with raita, biriyani chammanthi, pappadam and date-lemon pickle.